Stanford Financial Group: Headquarters

 Stanford was headquartered in the Galleria Tower II in Uptown Houston, Texas, U.S. Previously the company was headquartered in 5050 Westheimer Road, a three-story, 71000 sqft building across from The Galleria.
 Jennifer Dawson of the Houston Business Journal described the facility as "high-end office digs."
 By 2007 Stanford's headquarters moved to Galleria Tower II.

-On May 18, 2010 the receiver entered into a stalking horse contract for the sale of 5050 Westheimer Road.
+On May 18, 2010, the receiver entered into a stalking horse contract for the sale of 5050 Westheimer Road.
 During that month Black Forest Ventures LLC was the designated bidder to defeat at the auction, with a minimum bid being $12.5 million.
 The auction was scheduled to be held on Thursday June 24, 2010 at the offices of Baker Botts, L.L.P. in One Shell Plaza in Downtown Houston.
 The auction was canceled due to a lack of bids, and Black Forest's stipulated that it would acquire the building for $12.2 million.
 Black Forest bought the 5050 Westheimer building in July 2010.

 Third-party settlements

-On March 19, 2012, the 5th U.S. Circuit Court of Appeals overturned a federal judge’s ruling from the previous year that threw out three class action lawsuits that are trying to use state laws to recover investor losses resulting from Stanford’s scheme.
+On March 19, 2012, the 5th U.S. Circuit Court of Appeals overturned a federal judge's ruling from the previous year that threw out three class action lawsuits that are trying to use state laws to recover investor losses resulting from Stanford's scheme.
 The ruling allows lawsuits by investors who lost millions in the Stanford Ponzi scheme to go forward against several third parties.

-In February 2023, TD Bank of Canada agreed to pay the receiver $1.2 billion to Stanford-related settle claims.
-Four other banks agreed to pay a total of $0.4 billion; the five banks provided services to Stanford Financial during the two decades that it operated.
+In February 2023, TD Bank of Canada agreed to pay the receiver $1.2 billion to settle claims related to Stanford.
+Four other banks agreed to pay a total of $400 million; the five banks provided services to Stanford Financial during the two decades that it operated.